jpSimkins/Drupal2WordPress-Plugin/README.md

 ## Todo
 - [x] Allow for custom post type association
 - [x] Allow for custom taxonomy association
-- [ ] Import media sources
+- [x] Import media sources
-- [ ] Add hooks to allow for easy customization for unique setups
+- [x] Add hooks to allow for easy customization for unique setups
 - [ ] Add multi-lingual import option (site I'm working on uses two languages so I have duplicate content as each post has two versions)
-- [ ] Add Drupal version selector to allow for 6 and 8 to be added
+- [x] Add Drupal version selector to allow for 6 and 8 to be added
 - [ ] L10n

 ## Known Issues
 - [ ] Long titles do not return a valid slug.
 This is WordPress behavior.
-- [ ] Rewrite is not perfected yet.
-Issue with mapping Drupal to WordPress.
+- [ ] Rewrite is not perfect.
+Most installs this seems to work with no issues.
+Some installs (typically bad setups) have wrong rewrites.
 - [ ] Duplicate tags are appened with `-DUP`.
 Only an issue if you have duplicate vocabulary